Bob Vander Plaats

 Robert Lee Vander Plaats (born April 12, 1963) is an American politician and political activist.
-Since 2010, he has been the president and CEO of The Family Leader, a social conservative organization in Iowa.
+Since 2010, he has been the president and CEO of The Family Leader, a socially conservative organization in Iowa.

-Vander Plaats is active in Republican Party politics and has thrice run unsuccessfully for governor of Iowa.
-He was the party's candidate for lieutenant governor in 2006, though he and gubernatorial nominee Jim Nussle lost the general election.
+Active in Republican Party politics, Vander Plaats ran unsuccessfully for Governor of Iowa in 2002, 2006, and 2010.
+He was the party's nominee for lieutenant governor in 2006 on a ticket with Jim Nussle, which lost to Democratic candidate Chet Culver.

 Early life and education

 Vander Plaats was born in Sheldon, Iowa.
 He graduated from Western Christian High School in Hull, Iowa.
 He later attended Northwestern College in Orange City on a basketball scholarship, earning a degree in education.
 He earned a master's degree in the area of Educational Leadership from Drake University.

 Career

 Education

 After earning his undergraduate degree, Vander Plaats became a high school teacher and basketball coach.
 He was principal at Marcus-Meriden-Cleghorn High School and later Sheldon High School.
 Vander Plaats served as president of Opportunities Unlimited before moving on in the same role with MVP Leadership, Inc.